zhangyumingsh/kernel-rk/Documentation/filesystems/fscrypt.rst

 - Direct I/O is not supported on encrypted files.
 Attempts to use direct I/O on such files will fall back to buffered I/O.

-- The fallocate operations FALLOC_FL_COLLAPSE_RANGE and
+- The fallocate operations FALLOC_FL_COLLAPSE_RANGE,
-  FALLOC_FL_INSERT_RANGE are not supported on encrypted files and will fail with EOPNOTSUPP.
+  FALLOC_FL_INSERT_RANGE, and FALLOC_FL_ZERO_RANGE are not supported
+  on encrypted files and will fail with EOPNOTSUPP.

 - Online defragmentation of encrypted files is not supported.
 The EXT4_IOC_MOVE_EXT and F2FS_IOC_MOVE_RANGE ioctls will fail with